-- The vocals on "Sound and Vision" don't enter until one minute and forty-five seconds into the song.
+- The vocals on "Sound and Vision" don't enter until one minute and thirty seconds into the song.
 This may not sound like that long by the standards of this trope, but the song is only three minutes long.
 This was done at Brian Eno's insistence that they "confound listener expectations".

 - "Warszawa" and "Subterraneans" are both instrumental until roughly their 3:45 marks, not that there's much singing in either song.

 - Epic Rocking: "Warszawa" is over six minutes, although it doesn't qualify so much as "rocking".